oeggy03/tp/docs/DeveloperGuide.md

     1. Download the jar file and copy into an empty folder

-    2. Run the jar file using command `java -jar [FILENAME.jar]`.
+    2. Run the jar file using command `java -jar SOCareers.jar`.
 Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum, so adjust the window size to ensure all components can be seen properly.